UtrechtUniversity/yoda/docs/design/metadata-transformation.md

 As stated, the schema is under version control.

 *- The XML schemas for research and vault area (XSD) *
-Each YoDa-instance holds community based schemas internally for control of metadata integrity for that perticular community.
+Each Yoda-instance holds community based schemas internally for control of metadata integrity for that perticular community.
 In such a system community folder reside:
 - research.xsd
 The schema to which yoda-metadata.xml in the research area must comply